 A driving motivation of this research project is to contribute to the renewed and much-needed attention that political philosophy is giving to the different forms and ownership structures of economic organizations, and their respective impact on the distribution of resources in society.
 Recent examples include the work of Elizabeth Anderson, Abraham Singer, or Martin O’Neill.

 One contribution of the article is to make organizational transformations central to our understanding of the platform economy.
-I use theories of organizations to distinguish and to shed light on two processes facilitated by information technologies.
+I use theories of organizations to distinguish and shed light on two processes facilitated by information technologies.
 First, I investigate the replacement of private goods with club goods: a car-renting organization like Zipcar, for example, proposes to replace your ownership of a ‘car’, an excludable and rival private good, with a ‘membership’ to the Zipcar club giving you access to the use of a car.
 While clubs have always existed, information technologies improve the capacity of organizations running clubs to manage the shared use of goods by facilitating user coordination in real-time, thus reducing coordination costs and congestion.
 This means that for a given pool of goods, clubs can now include more members, thus reducing the per capita cost of the pool and the membership cost.
-I note that this also allows sharing a wider variety of goods in new ways such as kick scooters.
+This also allows sharing a wider variety of goods in new ways such as kick scooters.